top of page

 They deliver a steady stream of warm or cool air instead of the less-regular on-off cycles of other modes of space heating and cooling.
 Air, walls, floors and furniture maintain a steady temperature without cooling off, making your home more comfortable.

-A heat pump can replace both your furnace or boiler and your air conditioner…two birds with one stone!
+A heat pump can replace both your furnace or boiler and your air conditioner…feed two birds with one seed!

-Heat pumps don’t produce toxic carbon monoxide like systems fueled by fossil fuels do.
+Heat pumps don’t produce toxic carbon monoxide as do systems burning fossil fuels.

-Many homeowners—especially those who have also invested in improvements to their house envelope—find that the change to a heat pump has resulted in lower utility bills.
+Many homeowners—especially those who have also invested in improvements to their house’s walls and roof—find that the change to a heat pump has resulted in lower utility bills.
 While electricity bills will likely grow, gas bills will fall or disappear.
 If you get off gas completely, you can disconnect from the gas supply and save the fixed connection fees.
 Just make sure to have the gas meter removed and have your account permanently closed.

 Are all heat pumps the same?